franceking1/Flash-Md/README.md

 ### DISCLAIMER 🛡
--Copying or modying this script is not allowed!
+- Copying or modying this script is not allowed!
 For we shall not offer any help if any error occur!

 ***
 ### HELP :
-**IF you need any help **
+**IF you need any help**
 - [**CLICK HERE**](https://messages-snowy.vercel.app)